xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 2. Two user might be connected if they are in the same group
 3. Two emails might share some important keywords, for example, "Deadline for KDD" and such keywords can be a different type of node

+### Other similar networks

+- Forum/Q&A network: user sends post and received replies.
+Just like email network
+- Cellphone message network

 ## Community labeling(both static and dynamic)

 Simplest idea on **static** graph: